CTRL+F - A Practical Guide to Security Reviews

 • Timetable:

-• All sessions on Fridays at 9:00am, we have the room for 2 hours but plan to use less than that
+• All sessions are in Huxley 308 on Fridays at 4pm.
+We have the room for 2 hours, but plan to use less than that.

 • Slack will be used for course announcements and course related questions.